colisee/wsaero/README.md

  * HTML: data returned in the HTML format
  * RSS: data returned in the RSS format
  * KML: data returned in the KML format
+ * GEOJSON: data returned in the GeoJSON format

 #### Examples
 * To retrieve the most recent weather information for Geneva Cointrin in the XML format